IceHe/lib/mac/setup-guide.md

 Refer to IntelliJ IDEA above

-The parts that are different from IntelliJ IDEA as below :
+The following parts are different from IntelliJ IDEA :

 1. Synchronize the settings - optional